Harm Reduction

 You can use the following tips to help stay safe:

-• Use one drug at a time or use less of each drug if you are mixing.
+• Use one drug at a time

 • Always use all new equipment, and never share or reuse.